hooverken/ARMPowershell/Get-SubscriptionPairAZMappings/README.md

 For example, if I have a pool of 50 VM's that are part of a single application, I would want to split those VM's across three availability zones so that if one zone goes down, the application will still be available in the other two zones.
 This is a very common practice for production workloads.

+HOWEVER... if I have two applications that need to work closely together, I would want to make sure that the VM's for both applications are in the same "actual" availability zone (for improved performance) or in different zones (for resiliency).
+This is where knowing which "zones" the subscriptiuons involved have in common may become critical.

-## What about Proximity Placement Groups?
+## Wait, What about Proximity Placement Groups?

-an You may be using [Proximity Placement Groups (PPG's)](https://learn.microsoft.com/en-us/azure/virtual-machines/co-location) to make sure that your Azure resources are located within the same _building_ in an Azure region since this can have significant performance advantages.
+You may be using [Proximity Placement Groups (PPG's)](https://learn.microsoft.com/en-us/azure/virtual-machines/co-location) to make sure that your Azure resources are located within the same _building_ in an Azure region since this can have significant performance advantages.
 This is fine within the context of a single subscription but **PPG's are limited to a single subscription in scope** so you can't have resources in different subscriptions using the same PPG.